On the Nash Problem over 3-Fold Terminal Singularities of Type cAx/2: Nash Valuations for 3-Fold Terminal Singularities of type cAx/2

 For a singularity $(X,p)$, define the partial order among the divisorial valuations centered at $p\in X$ : A divisorial valuation on $X$ $\mathrm{val}_{E}$ is \emph{minimal} if it is minimal among all divisorial vlautions centered at $p$ with respect to $\leq_{X}$.

 \begin{proposition}[\cite{dFD16,BLM25}] \end{proposition}

 We outline the strategy of the proof.
 Let $(X,p)$ be a 3-fold terminal singularity with Gorenstein index $m\geq1$, and let $\pi:\widebar{X}\to X$ be a divisorial contraction with minimal discrepancy as in Definition \ref{def:HayDivCon}.
 Denote by $E=\pi^{-1}(p)$ the $\mathbb{Q}$-Cartier exceptional prime divisor in $\widebar{X}$ obtained by $\pi$.
 Let $F$ be an essential exceptional prime divisor over $X$ centered at $p$.
-Here we derive an equation relating $\text{val}_{E}$ and $\text{val}_{F}$.